wizard04wsu/Class/README.md

 ### Protected properties

 Additionally, descendant classes can be given protected access to items in a super-class' constructor.
 This is done by providing getters and setters that are inherited.
-Once <code>*Super*()</code> is called within the constructor, the protected properties are made available from the <code>*Super*</code> function itself.
+Once <code>*Super*()</code> is called within the constructor, the protected properties are made available as static properties of <code>*Super*</code>.
 The function also gains two methods that allow you to add/remove protected access to properties.

 **<samp>*Super*.addProtectedMember(*name*, *getter*[, *setter*])</samp>**